Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 The top section is a brief overview of key information from across of your account in PubSub+ Cloud, including alerts that you may wish to act on, current resources, and key trends with top services for message rates, spooled messages, and connections/active accounts.

-• Current: The section has a current count of interesting message flow metrics in the estate that includes:
+• Current: The section has a last counts of interesting message flow metrics in the estate that includes:

-• Connections: A Query Value widget that shows the count of the current client connections for to the event broker services within the account.
+• Last Connections: A query value widget that shows the last count of client connections for to the event broker services within the account.

-• Endpoints: A Query Value widget that shows the count of the current queues and topic endpoints for the event broker services within the account.
+• Last Endpoints: A query value widget that shows the last count of queues and topic endpoints for the event broker services within the account.

-• Unique Subscribers: A Query Value widget that shows the current count of unique subscribers within the account.
+• Last Unique Subscribers: A query value widget that shows the last count of unique subscribers within the account.

-• Slow Subscribers: A Query Value widget that shows the current count of the clients that consistently fail to consume their messages at the offered message rate in your account.
+• Last Slow Subscribers: A query value widget that shows the last count of clients that consistently fail to consume their messages at the offered message rate in your account.

-• Msgs Sent: A Query Value widget that shows the number of messages sent during the period.
+• Last Msgs Sent: A query value widget that shows the last number of messages sent.

-• Discards: A Query Value widget that shows the number of incoming and outgoing messages discarded during the period.
+• Last Discards: A query value widget that shows the last number of incoming and outgoing messages discarded.

 • Message Rates: A Timeseries widget that shows a graph with the incoming and outgoing message rates.